 - IP Variant Cost Price.

-Click Select File and then select the spreadsheet you've created with bundle data.
+Drag your file or Click to Select File and then select the spreadsheet you've created with Bundles/Assemblies data.

 In the import dialog, be sure to select the correct identifier.
 SKU will be the identifier used by default.

 Match dropdown fields to the correct column in your imported CSV.
-When all fields are matched to the corresponding field in Inventory Planner, select Upload.
+When all fields are matched to the corresponding field in Inventory Planner, select Import.